Marzogh/SPIMemory/docs/api/functions/eraseSector.md

 - Erasing wrong sector by passing nearby but unintended address.
 - Not checking return code before writing new data.

+## Choosing Between Similar APIs

+- Use `eraseSector()` for localized updates in one 4 KB region.
+- Use `eraseBlock32K/64K` for larger contiguous rewrites.
+- Use `eraseSection()` when payload size is dynamic.

 ## Example

 ```cpp